-On 19 June 1915 the Kent Messenger published an article entitled ‘A Patriotic Family’ that related to the Bush family from Crouch.
-This was the standard headline used at the time in the press for families who had several members serving in the forces, either overseas or at home.
+On 19 June 1915, the Kent Messenger published an article entitled ‘A Patriotic Family’ that related to the Bush family from Crouch and the standard headline used at the time in the press for families who had several members serving in the forces, either overseas or at home.
 The article erroneously states that Mr & Mrs Bush had ten sons in uniform when in actuality there were only four, with Jesse Joseph, the second oldest, recently discharged from the Navy for ‘Service No Longer Required’ (which in layman’s terms meant he was given the sack.)
-Jesse’s father, also named Jesse, was ex-military himself, and had served with the Royal West Kent Regiment in the first Boer War during the early 1880’s.
-In 1883, whilst stationed in Dublin, he married a local girl named Katie Martin and shortly afterwards, when he was discharged into the Army Reserve, they set up home in Birling, Kent.
+Jesse’s father, also named Jesse, was ex-military himself and had served with the Royal West Kent Regiment in the first Boer War during the early 1880’s.
+In 1883, while stationed in Dublin, he married a local girl named Katie Martin and shortly afterwards he went into the Army Reserve, and they set up home in Birling, Kent.

-The family had moved to Larkfield by 1886 when Jesse Jnr. was born on 12 August, and in 1891 they were living in Clare Park near East Malling.
+By 1886 the family had moved to Larkfield when Jesse Jnr. was born on 12 August, and in 1891 they were living in Clare Park near East Malling.
 Jesse’s father had found work as a farm labourer, a job young Jesse followed into once he’d left school.
 Like many people working in agriculture, the Bush family lived wherever they could find work, and in 1901 were based in East Farleigh before eventually settling in Claygate Cross, near Crouch around 1911.
 However, before that in June 1902, shortly before his sixteenth birthday, Jesse decided that labouring in the fields was not for him, and joined the Royal Navy.
-At the time he was recorded as being 5ft 4” with light brown hair, blue eyes and a fresh complexion.
-He was given the rating Boy 2nd Class, which covered boys aged 15 to 17 and rated as such on entry to a training ship of the Royal Navy.
-Such entry was conditional on a boy’s adequate physical height, weight and medical fitness and evidence of being of ‘good character’.
+At the time he was recorded as being 5′ 4” with light brown hair, blue eyes and a fresh complexion.
+He was rd Boy 2nd Class, which covered boys aged 15 to 17 and rated as such on entry to a training ship of the Royal Navy.
+Such admission was conditional on a boy’s adequate physical height, weight and medical fitness and evidence of being of ‘good character’.
 The boy’s parents or guardians would sign a declaration that he would serve in the navy for a minimum period (usually 12 years).
-Jesse was sent to HMS Impregnable, a training ship moored in Devonport, Plymouth, and based there until 30 October 1903, by which point as he was now over 17, he was rated Boy 1st Class.
+Jesse’s first posting was to HMS Impregnable, a training ship moored in Devonport, Plymouth, and he was based there until 30 October 1903, when, as he was now over 17, he was rated Boy 1st Class.
 Jesse was then transferred to HMS Agincourt, another training ship, before being assigned two months later to HMS Berwick, a recently completed armoured cruiser of the Monmouth Class.

 Based on his service number Jesse probably visited the recruiting office in Maidstone during September 1915, where he joined the Royal Field Artillery.
-Regrettably his service papers have not survived, however we do know that he was sent to France later that year on 15 November.
+Regrettably, his service papers have not survived, but we do know that he was sent to France later that year on 15 November.
 Without any documentation from this period it is impossible to say where, and with whom Jesse served, however, in 1917, he was part of the 29th Battery, 42nd Brigade RFA.
-Based on the possibility he had joined this particular unit when he arrived on the Western Front, he may have been involved in some, or all of the following battles:
+Based on the possibility he had joined this particular unit when he arrived on the Western Front, he may have been present at some, or all of the following battles:

 1916: Actions of the Bluff (14-15 February) Actions of the St. Eloi Craters (27 March-16 April), The Somme: Battle of Albert (1-13 July, including the capture of Montauban, Mametz, Fricourt, Contalmaison and La Boisselle), Battle of Bazentin (14-17 July, including the capture of Longueval, Trones Wood and Ovillers), Battle of Delville Wood (15 July-3 September), Battle of the Ancre (13-18 November, including the capture of Beaumont Hamel.)